vane/kv-sql/README.md

 select * from artists order by ArtistId desc limit 5 offset 10;
 insert into artists VALUES (276, 'foo');
-select * from artists where artists.ArtistId in (select ArtistId from albums)
+select * from artists where artists.ArtistId in (select ArtistId from albums) select * from artists where artists.ArtistId not in (select ArtistId from albums)
 ```

 ### Other